 Dosing and titration#

-Tirzepatide dosing follows a strict escalation schedule to minimise gastrointestinal side effects:
+Tirzepatide dosage planning follows a strict escalation schedule to minimise gastrointestinal side effects, and the standard tirzepatide dosage steps below come directly from the SURMOUNT and SURPASS protocols:

 | Phase | Weekly dose | Duration |